Last updated on May 6, 2024

 The sliders are set to 0% by default, and to reset a slider, simply double-click it.
 To reset all the corrections, click on the curved arrow at the top right.

-The global sliders described below affect the whole image, the same sliders appear in the selective adjustments palette as soon as a control point and/or a control line is created and affixed to the image.
+The global sliders described below affect the whole image, the same sliders appear in the local adjustments section as soon as a local adjustment tool is created and affixed to the image.

 Selective tones sliders